About ChurchSafety

 For the future...

 In the future, it is hoped that ChurchSafety will grow into a registered charity that can provide direct help to Places of Worship, including financial support.
-It is hoped that this will take as little as one year, but this needs the support of you, our visitors.

 About this Website

-By using this website, you agree to the following terms:
+By using this Website, you agree to the following terms:

-1. Copyright 2000-2008
+1. Copyright 2000-2016

 ChurchSafety and the green ChurchSafety logo (like the one that appears at the top of this page) are used as trademarks.
 We would like to acknowledge that other trademarks and Intellectual Properties used on this site belong to their respective owner.